Home LM is ? Quotes Studying Workshops Teachers Articles Store Training Payments Search Sitemap

 Taught in the Music Department of the Australian National University (Canberra) to the faculty and graduate students

-Teaching LearningMethods / Patterns of Being at the University of Minnesota / Guthrie Theater BFA Actor Training Program in Minnesota, USA
+Teaching LearningMethods / Anatomy of Wholeness at the University of Minnesota / Guthrie Theater BFA Actor Training Program in Minnesota, USA

-Regular ongoing classes at the Conservatoire de Théâtre in Avignon, France
+A series of regular ongoing classes were given at the Conservatoire de Théâtre in Avignon, France

 For directors and actors at the Prince Edward Island Conservatory in association with the University of Prince Edward Island in Charlottetown, Prince Edward Island in Canada